 The Interaction research group focuses on interaction between information systems and users, technology-mediated interaction in distributed and collocated settings, and interaction in technology-rich settings.
-The topics we investigate are situated in the fields interaction design, computer supported cooperative work, computer supported collaborative learning, technology-enhanced learning, learning analytics and new media.
-In our studies we are inspired by socio-cultural perspectives, especially activity theory and situated action.
-The methodologies applied are mainly based on interpretive, qualitative approaches and interaction analysis, and on research through design.
+The topics we investigate are situated in the fields human-computer interaction, computer supported cooperative work, computer supported collaborative learning, technology-enhanced learning, learning analytics and new media.

-- Viz Story - collaboration with Vizrt.
+Better Video Workflows - Collaboration with Vizrt.
 Funded by Norwegian Research council (NFR)

-- INTROMAT - INTROducing Mental health through Adaptive Technology - ICT+ lighthouse project funded by NFR.
-Collaboration with Haukeland University hospital, informatics at UiO, Simula and industry partners (among others).
+INTROMAT - Mental health technology.
+ICT+ lighthouse project funded by NFR.
+Collaboration with Haukeland University hospital.